Frequently Asked Questions (FAQs)

 Does the BLS have any information on the difference in benefit packages between companies of different sizes?

 The NCS benefit surveys provide information by size of establishment.
 The establishment size is characterized by the number of workers, and broken out into two broad categories 1-99 workers and 100 or more workers and into four additional sub-categories: 1-49 employees; 50-99 employees; 100-499 employees; and 500+ employees.
 For the availability of leave, insurance, retirement, and other selected benefits by size of establishment, see the most recent data at www.bls.gov/ncs/ebs/benefits/2016/benefits_tab.htm.
 These data are produced annually.

 What are frozen retirement plans and how prevalent are they?

 Frozen retirement plans are defined benefit plans that are closed to new enrollees and that may limit future benefit accruals for some or all active plan participants.
 Some plans may no longer allow participants to accrue additional benefits, while others may change the plan's prospective benefit formula in such a way as to limit or cease future benefit accruals for some active participants.

 Incidence and provision data on frozen retirement plans are published annually.
 Please visit www.bls.gov/ncs/ebs/benefits/2016/benefits_retirement.htm for the latest data.

 How prevalent are cash account (cash balance) pension plans?

 Cash account pension plans are a type of defined benefit plan.
-Visit the EBS glossary for a more detailed definition of this type of plan.
-Information on the prevalence of this type of defined benefit plan can be found through the following link: defined benefit plans: primary formula.
+Visit the Glossary of Employee Benefit Terms for a more detailed definition of this type of plan.
+Information on the prevalence of this type of defined benefit plan can be found through the following link: defined benefit plans: primary plan formulas.